ianCoops/WarehouseStockControlApp/README.md

 # WarehouseStockControlApp

-Android application designed to run on an interative mobile wearable device, to assist in the stock control of unprocessed stock in a plastic recycling business.
+Android application designed to run on an interactive mobile wearable device, to assist in the stock control of unprocessed stock in a plastic recycling business.

 ## Examples